LearnOnDemandSystems/docs/lod/cloud-security/cloud-security-standards.md

 All Cloud Slice labs have a level of risk associated with them.
 The impacts arising from an abuse of a Cloud Slice lab can range from small to extremely expensive.
 The threat that has the most risk associated with it is the theft of CPU cycles for cryptocurrency mining operations.
 In a wide-open cloud slice environment with no controls in place to mitigate the threat, crypto miners can potentially provision many expensive Azure VMs or EC2 instances to perform crypto mining operations.
 Other threats include user error or malicious behavior to use expensive services, such as very large, high-performance databases.

-Skillable customers who integrate their subscriptions with the lab platfrom are responsible for determining whether the risk is acceptable.

-Skillable takes these risks seriously and uses a number of technical and procedural controls to minimize the risk when you integrate your cloud subscriptions with the Skillable platform and develop labs using your Cloud Slice subscription.
+Skillable takes these risks seriously and uses a number of technical and procedural controls to minimize the risk when you integrate your cloud subscriptions with the Skillable platform to develop Cloud Slice labs.
 The technical controls include Access Control Policies (ACPs) that limit what a lab user can deploy or access in a lab environment.
-The procedurals controls include a security review process of Cloud Slice labs that identifies the level of risk.
+The procedural controls include a security review process of Cloud Slice labs that identifies the level of risk.
 The level of risk that is assigned to a lab during the review process determines whether it can be published and other possible constraints.

 > [!Alert]The security review process is a best effort to help minimize customer risk.
 However, given the rapidly evolving threat environment and other unknown factors, Skillable can make no warranties regarding the elimination or mitigation of risk.
 Even labs that have been assigned a category of low risk can be potentially abused.
+Skillable customers who integrate their subscriptions with the lab platfrom and wish to publish labs are responsible making the final determination whether the risk level is acceptable.

 ## Table of Contents